element36-io/ebics-java-client/HOWTO.md

 Now the client is ready to use, you can fetch the account data with a `STA` request

     mvn exec:java  -Dexec.mainClass=org.kopi.ebics.client.EbicsClient -Dexec.args="--sta -o sta.txt"

+## Usage with docker image

+Instead of compiling and maven you may use the docker image directly:

+        docker run e36io/ebics-cli --help

+The Ebics client needs a working persisent directory with ebics.txt which also contains the output files - mount an external directory into the docker image:

+        docker run -v $HOME/ebics:/root/ebics e36io/ebics-cli --help

 ## SOCKS